paulinho-16/MEIC-FSI/LOGBOOK8.md

 - The first step is to enter the system as an admin to find Boby's id.
 This can be done by entering the string `admin'; -- ` in the username field.
 Boby has id with a value of 2.
 - Now, login as Alice and enter the Edit Profile page, then insert the string `', salary='1' where ID = 2; -- ` in the nickname field.
-- As it can be seen, we successfuly altered Boby's salary to 1.
+- As it can be seen, we successfully altered Boby's salary to 1.

 ![Task 3.2 screenshot](images/Lab4Task3Step2.png)